 In a best case, inventory will not be in a fulfillment center for longer than 30 days.
 If inventory needs to be in a fulfillment center longer, this might be considered long-term storage, and most 3PLs will charge a higher warehousing fee.
 Ideally the seller and 3PL will be in close contact often about inventory levels.
 It’s important for a seller to maintain an appropriate amount of their products, relative to how often customers are making orders, so that the 3PL fulfillment center has enough product on hand to meet customer demand.

 A warehouse tends to be inactive because it’s used purely for storing inventory.
 An order fulfillment center is quite the opposite, bustling with activity constantly.
-A 3PL provides end-to-end order fulfillment services at its fulfillment center including:
+A 3PL provides end-to-end order fulfillment solutions and at its fulfillment center including:

 - Receiving inventory